Ukrainian refugee: registration at KVK

 - Starting, Managing and growing

-The conditions for getting a work permit as an entrepreneur (in Dutch) are strict.
-Prospective customers have to be able to prove that they have not been able to find a suitable candidate fro doing the work inside the EEA.
-Also, UWV does not issue work permits for several sectors, such as construction, hospitality, agriculture, or personal services.
+The conditions to get a work permit as an are strict.
+For example, your potential clients have to prove that they have not been able to find another suitable candidate for doing the work inside the European Economic Area.Â

 Registration at KVK